zhixin9001/2021-SAA/note/tips.md

     - can be used to manage your organization.
 SCPs offer central control over the maximum available permissions for all accounts in your organization, allowing you to ensure your accounts stay within your organization’s access control guidelines.
 - AWS Trusted Advisor
     - provides recommendations that help you follow AWS best practices.
 Trusted Advisor evaluates your account by using checks.
 These checks identify ways to optimize your AWS infrastructure, improve security and performance, reduce costs, and monitor service quotas.
+    - can be used for check service limit

 ### SQS
 - fifo, 300/min, batch 3000, 10 requests max